Our Best Recipe For Homemade Tortillas Using Masa Harina

 • *Warm water (~100 degrees F, or the hot setting on your faucet) is recommended for mixing your masa, in order to begin blooming the natural flavor of the masa and to fully activate the small bits of pericarp (corn skin) in the masa flour (which help the masa bind, naturally).

 • Water can be substituted with other liquids such as stocks, broths, juices etc., depending on the desired flavor.
-Spices may also be added.
+Salt and/or spices may also be added.
 Masienda respects tradition while encouraging creativity for all cooks.

 star